a12coin-project/gitian.sigs/README.md

-This repository contains gitian signatures for Dogecoin.
+This repository contains gitian signatures for A12coin.
 It should be updated on each release.